EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 The latest configurations will work with the new Steam Input profiles included in EmuDeck 2.2.
 See [Emulator Frontends Button Combinations Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-button-combinations-profile) and [Emulator Frontends Radial Menu Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-radial-menu-profile) for more information.

+### Why does the BIOS checker say I have missing firmware?

+Now that EmuDeck installs Ryujinx by default and can no longer install Yuzu, the BIOS checker **only** checks for the presence of **both** Ryujinx keys and firmware.

+For Ryujinx, **both** keys and firmware are required.
+If you do not have Ryujinx keys and firmware, the BIOS checker will say these are missing.

+If you only have Yuzu keys (since the BIOS checker only checks for Ryujinx) and do not have Ryujinx configured, the BIOS checker will say these are missing.

+However, the BIOS checker does not correlate to the validity of the keys in Yuzu.
+If you have the keys in place and you can confirm that these are valid, then Yuzu will work just fine.

 ### What about all of the forks of Citra and Yuzu?
 Will EmuDeck support those?